 No incentive fee is payable in any calendar quarter in which the Fund's pre-incentive fee net investment income does not exceed the hurdle rate of 1.50% per quarter (or an annualized rate of 6.00%).
 For any calendar quarter in which the Fund's pre-incentive fee net investment income is greater than the hurdle rate, but less than or equal to 1.764%, the incentive fee will equal the amount of the Fund's pre-incentive fee net investment income in excess of the hurdle rate.
 This portion of the Fund's pre-incentive fee net investment income which exceeds the hurdle but is less than or equal to 1.764% is referred to as the "catch-up."
-The "catch-up" provision is intended to provide the Adviser with an incentive fee of 15.0% on all of the Fund's pre-incentive fee net investment income when the Fund's pre-incentive fee net investment income reaches 1.764% of adjusted capital, the incentive fee will equal 15.0% of pre-incentive fee net investment income.
+The "catch-up" provision is intended to provide the Adviser with an incentive fee of 15.0% on all of the Fund's pre-incentive fee net investment income when the Fund's pre-incentive fee net investment income reaches 1.764% in any calendar quarter.
+For any calendar quarter in which the Fund's pre-incentive fee net investment income exceeds 1.764% of adjusted capital, the incentive fee will equal 15.0% of pre-incentive fee net investment income.